HomeBlog › Track Day Cost

 On-track fuel use varies by car, number of sessions, and how much you are on the throttle.
 A full 4-session HPDE day might consume 10–20 gallons on track.
 Add driving fuel if traveling to the venue — that is often another 10–20 gallons for an out-of-state track.

-Our season fuel costs — including track fuel and driving fuel combined:
+Fuel costs across the example season — including track fuel and driving fuel combined:

 Travel and Hotels ($0–$500 per event)